 The Manistee County Medical Care Facility (MCMCF) is a county-owned not-for-profit skilled nursing facility located on US-31 on the north side of Manistee, Michigan next door to the Munson Healthcare Manistee Hospital.
 The facility has 96 licensed beds and provides complete skilled nursing care, including comprehensive short-term rehabilitation services.
 Established in 1868 as the County Farm and Hospital, it has evolved into the MCMCF.
-The building was constructed in 1959 and expanded in 2004 when additional resident rooms in the Dena wing were added.
+The building was constructed in 1959.
+The first residents were moved across the street from the old building the last week of 1961 between Christmas and the New Year.
+The facility was expanded in 2003 when additional resident rooms in the Dena wing were added.
+That project was finished in 2004

 Operations & Oversight